Macron seeks climate financing after U.S. withdrawal from Paris accord

 The United States will send only an official delegation from the Paris Embassy, but superstars Leonardo Di Caprio and Arnold Schwarzenegger and California Governor Jerry Brown, leader of the world’s sixth largest economy, are due to champion a more concerted effort to tackle global warming.

-There will be a focus on how public and private financial institutions can mobilize more money and how investors can pressure corporate giants to shift toward more ecologically friendly strategies.
+There will be a focus on how public and private financial institutions can mobilise more money and how investors can pressure corporate giants to shift towards more ecologically friendly strategies.

 “The missing piece of the jigsaw is the funding to help the world’s poorer countries access clean energy so they don’t follow the fossil-fuel-powered path of the rich world,” said Mohamed Adow, charity Christian Aid’s lead on climate change.

-“Without adequate finance, there is no way developing countries can deal with climate change or decarbonize fast enough to deliver the Paris goals.”
+“Without adequate finance, there is no way developing countries can deal with climate change or decarbonise fast enough to deliver the Paris goals.”
+(Reporting by Richard Lough, editing by Larry King)